Visiting Arches National Park? Don’t miss these things!

 - The park can get really crowded during the summer.
 Arrive before 8 am or after 3 pm to avoid the busiest times.
 You can also check out their webcams to help you plan.

 - Bring plenty of water!
 It gets hot out here and most hikes are exposed.
 It’s recommended that you bring 4L per day.
 There are refill stations at the Visitor Center and Devils Garden Trailhead and Campground.
-We like having these handy to use and refill and a big zip for long hikes.
+These are our favorite water bottles.

 - Some hikes will require scrambling.
 Don’t ever do anything beyond your comfort level (though I have to push myself a little beyond mine because I’m scared of everything).